rayidghani/ews/README.md

 3. temporal setup

 #### Cohort
-1. All patients in the data who have had an encounter in the past 12 months and have not had any previous diagnosis of X.
+1. All patients in the data who have had an encounter in the past 12 months (we can change it to anything) and have not had any previous diagnosis of X.
 3. :warning: Expand to other indicators of prior diagnosis of X such as prescriptions, diagnosis codes, etc.

 #### Outcome to predict / Label - what and how far out?
-1. Diagnosis X in the next 12 months.
+1. Diagnosis X in the next 12 months (we can change it to any period).

 #### Temporal Decisions
 1. how often do we predict? every day, week, month or before an appointment